A graph convolutional autoencoder approach to model order reduction for parametrized PDEs: Numerical results

 The dataset is constituted by $N_\text{S} = 100$ snapshots (10 equispaced parameter samples in each direction) by means of Finite Element approximations over a uniform grid in $\mathbb{P}$.
 The nonlinear term prevents the straightforward applicability of ROMs (hyper-reduction techniques are needed to recover the efficiency), while the lack of a structured mesh leads to a geometrically inconsistent use of standard CNNs.

-We show in Figure \ref{fig:error_nopooling_poisson_fields} the high-fidelity solution of the Poisson problem obtained for $\boldsymbol{\mu} = (3.34, 4.45) \in \Xi_\text{te}$, and the GCA-ROM relative errors obtained with and without exploiting pooling procedures.
-In both cases we are able to accurately reconstruct the corresponding field, with the pooling architecture performing slightly worse.
-This is expected given the availability of only partial information over the solution field during the training stage.
-In Figure \ref{fig:error_nopooling_poisson_fields_e1}, the error is higher near the maxima of the field and at the boundary of the domain.
-This is clearly an undesired effect of the convolution procedure, sharing the message with neighbors even where we impose homogeneous Dirichlet boundary conditions.
-The augmentation of our data-driven architecture with physical information can fix such behavior by guiding the learning task towards physically consistent fields, and will be the subject of forthcoming investigations.
+We show in Figure \ref{fig:error_nopooling_poisson_fields} the high-fidelity solution for Poisson obtained for $\boldsymbol{\mu} = (3.34, 4.45) \in \Xi_\text{te}$, and the GCA-ROM relative errors obtained with and without exploiting pooling procedures. {In both cases, we can accurately reconstruct the corresponding field, with the pooling architecture performing slightly worse due to the high peaks in some regions of the domain, $\varepsilon_{\text{GCA}}(\boldsymbol{\mu}) = 5.0 \times 10^{-3}$ and $\varepsilon_{\text{GCA}}(\boldsymbol{\mu}) = 4.3 \times 10^{-3}$, respectively for pooling and plain versions.} This is expected given the availability of only partial information over the solution field during the training stage.

+In Figure \ref{fig:error_nopooling_poisson_fields_e1}, the error is higher near the maxima of the field, {where the dataset $\Xi$ shows the higher variance w.r.t.\ the sampling,} and at the boundary of the domain.
+This is clearly an undesired effect of the convolution procedure, sharing the message with neighbors even where we impose homogeneous Dirichlet boundary conditions. {However, this effect is only present for a few instances of the parameter, while in general the error is spatially distributed in the whole domain, confirming that, regardless the complexity of the solution manifold, GCA-ROM learns the intrinsic behavior and generalize to unseen data.} The augmentation of our data-driven architecture with physical information can fix such behavior by guiding the learning task towards physically consistent fields, and will be the subject of forthcoming investigations.
 With the pooling approach, see Figure \ref{fig:error_nopooling_poisson_fields_e2}, the accuracy drops especially near the down-sampled regions, where we apply the mask.